Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 For more information see the [Claiming a Reward in Getting Started](/pages/getting-started/claiming-and-redeeming-a-reward).

 # Prerequisites
-Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:
+As well as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

 - A valid `Payout Bearer Token`